 Most federal spending, including spending on Social Security, Medicare, Medicaid, unemployment compensation and other entitlement programs, is mandated by the statutes governing those programs.
-That “mandatory” spending totaled about $2.6 trillion in fiscal 2017, or 63% of all federal outlays.
-“Discretionary” spending, which includes everything from the military and space programs to disaster relief and farm price supports, totaled about $1.2 trillion, or 30% of total outlays.
-(The remaining 7% or so represents net interest on the federal debt.)
+Such mandatory spending is estimated to total nearly $3.98 trillion in the current fiscal year, or 62.4% of all federal outlays.

 The appropriations process, by contrast, covers discretionary spending – everything from the military and space programs to disaster relief and farm price supports.
 This year, discretionary spending is expected to total about $1.74 trillion, or 27.2% of total outlays.
 (The remaining 10.4% represents net interest paid on the national debt.)